What causes buffering and what can you about it? Read on!

-Ideally, you want to see a minimum of 20 Mbps download speed, slower connections still work, just not as well.
+Ideally, you want to see a minimum of 15 Mbps download speed, slower connections still work, but not as well.
 If your speed is lower, Real Debrid will help.

 Wifi is good but it’s not the best connection.
 If you can’t hardwire with ethernet but want a better internet connection, you can get one using a power line ethernet adapter.
 This is a device you can buy from Amazon, Best Buy, Walmart, etc. Click here for more info on how a power line ethernet adapter works.